Illizian/node-codekit/readme.md

 		<script src="./jquery.js"></script>
 		<script src="./node-codekit-display.js"></script>

-    ... and everytime you create or change a file in your project directory, NodeJS CodeKit will instruct every instance of your page to refresh, ensuring every device is in sync. (it's compatible with:- Chrome, Safari, Firefox on Mac, Windows or Unix and Android and iOS devices)
+    ... and everytime you create or change a file in your project directory, NodeKit will instruct every instance of your page to refresh, ensuring every device is in sync. (it's compatible with:- Chrome, Safari, Firefox on Mac, Windows or Unix and Android and iOS devices)